Rosetta Luce Gilchrist

-Rosetta Luce Gilchrist (née, Luce; April 11, 1850 – February 17, 1921) was an American physician, author, novelist, poet, and correspondent.
-She served as president of the Ashtabula Equal Rights Club.
-Gilchrist died in 1921.
+Rosetta Luce Gilchrist (née, Luce; April 11, 1850 – February 17, 1921) was an American physician, author, novelist, and poet from Ohio.
+After graduating from Oberlin College and the Cleveland Homeopathic Medical College, she established a successful medical practice.
+Gilchrist was also a prolific writer whose publications included Margaret's Sacrifice, Thistledew Papers, and the anti-Mormon novel, Apples of Sodom.
+Additionally, she was a correspondent for various newspapers, a self-taught oil painter, and served as the president of the Ashtabula Equal Rights Club.

 Biography

 Rosetta Luce was born in Kingsville, Ashtabula County, Ohio, April 11, 1850.
-In youth, she was a student in the Kingsville, or Rexville, Academy.
+In youth, she was a student in the Kingsville, or Rexville, academy.
 She graduated from Oberlin College in 1870.
 In 1890, she graduated from the Cleveland Homeopathic Medical College.

-Gilchrist was a successful teacher in the Cleveland public schools.
+Gilchrist was a teacher in the Cleveland public schools.
 After graduating from medical school, she gained a lucrative practice in the medical profession.
-Though she gave little attention to literature, her chief talent lay in that direction.
-Her early work, Apples of Sodom, was a piece of anti-Mormon fiction.
+Gilchrist also had a successful literary career.
+Her early work Apples of Sodom was a piece of anti-Mormon fiction.
 Other publications included Margaret's Sacrifice, Thistledew Papers, and numerous poems.
 Gilchrist served as a correspondent for various newspapers.
 She was a member of the Woman's National Press Association and the Cleveland Woman's Press Association and president of the Ashtabula Equal Rights Club.

-Gilchrist was a talented artist, having done some excellent work in oils, wholly without instruction.
+Gilchrist was also a self-taught painter in oils.
 She had a family of three children, including a daughter, Jessamine.

-Rosetta Luce Gilchrist died February 17, 1921.
+Rosetta Luce Gilchrist died on February 17, 1921.